matplotlib/matplotlib/doc/devel/coding_guide.rst

 * Docstrings should be in `numpydoc format
   <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
-  Don't be thrown off by the fact that many of the existing docstrings are not in that format.
-We are working to standardize on `numpydoc`.
+  Don't be thrown off by the fact that many of the existing docstrings are not in that format;  we are working to standardize on `numpydoc`.

   Docstrings should look like (at a minimum)::